hairizuanbinnoorazman/blog/content/posts/20191220_passingDrivingInSingapore.md

 - Reverse till required mark
 - Check left blind spot before turning steering wheel
 - Ensure parallel to kerb inside
-- If too left, move out to the right before turning left out
+- If too left, move out to the right before turning left out.
+If you do not this, your rear left wheel will go over the kerb
 - If too right, its ok

 # Perpendicular parking (near s course)

 - Be closer to the line
 - Move till next parking at kerb at shoulder
-- Begin to turn when black bar in rear window touches right rear corner of carpark
+- Begin to turn when black bar in rear window touches right rear corner of parking spot

 # Perpendicular parking (near crank course)